 8. Be the First to Summarize the Discussion

-Summarizing the whole group discussion and highlighting the most important points will enable you to capture the attention of the interviewers.
+Summarizing the whole group discussion and highlighting the most important points will enable you to capture the interviewers' attention.
 Keep your summary relevant and short.
 In addition, make sure to present an impartial summary, not a biased one.

 9. Don't Be Aggressive

-Many times participants in the Group Discussion present their ideas in an aggressive manner to create an impact on the group.
-What they don’t know is that shouting and being aggressive can get them negative points.
+Sometimes the GD participants aggressively present their ideas to create an impact on the group.
+They don't know that shouting and being aggressive can get them negative points.

 10. Don't Give Up

 The last group discussion tip is to make multiple entries in your session.
-You can enter the discussion multiple times if you have a strong answer to other participant’s opinions.
-This will strengthen your viewpoint.
+You can enter the discussion multiple times if you have a strong answer to other participants’ opinions.
+This strengthens your viewpoint and shows that you're actively engaged and able to build on others' ideas.

 Top Group Discussion Topics for Interview

-Here are some top group discussion (GD) topics commonly used in interviews:
+Here are some top group discussion topics commonly used in interviews:

 • Globalization: Boon or bane?